gmsv07/GMSV/README.md

-# Mounika Satya Vani Gundavarapu!
+# Welcome to My GitHub Profile!

 ## About Me
 Hi!
 I'm **Mounika Satya Vani Gundavarapu**, currently pursuing a **Master of Science in Software Engineering** at **Concordia University, Montreal**.
 I have a strong background in software development and project management, with experience in Python, Java, SQL, and more.